-American Environmental Group brings a wealth of knowledge and experience to our clients when dealing with indoor air quality and hazardous materials.
-We have conducted thousands of surveys for both residential and commercial buildings and offer a wide range of Asbestos Services including, but not limited to, Bulk Sampling, Air Sampling and Personal Monitoring, Air Monitoring, Air Clearances, Project Design, and Hazardous Materials Management.
+American Environmental Group brings a wealth of knowledge and experience to our clients who are dealing with indoor air quality issues and hazardous materials.
+We have conducted thousands of asbestos surveys for both residential and commercial buildings and offer a wide range of services including, but not limited to, bulk sampling, air sampling, and personal monitoring, air monitoring, air clearances, project design, and hazardous materials management.
 We also prepare and update Operations and Maintenance (O&M) Plans to identify and characterize the hazardous conditions of commercial buildings.

 Developing Asbestos Solutions for Your Building

-Our goal is to provide the highest-quality service at fair prices to every one of our clients.
+Our goal at American Environmental Group is to provide the highest quality asbestos surveys at fair prices to every one of our clients.
 We exclusively utilize NAVLAB-accredited laboratories that are compliant with ISO 17025 standards (general requirements for the compliance of calibration and testing laboratories).

-Our asbestos survey company has successfully completed projects for various types of clients including:
+Our asbestos survey company in Westlake Villiage has successfully completed projects for various types of clients including:

 - Los Angeles Unified School District